SharmaTechie/SharmaTechie/README.md

 ## 💼 Recent Projects

-### 🔹 Job Portal
-A full-stack job posting and hiring platform built using Flask and React.
+- **Job Portal:** A full-stack job posting and hiring platform built using Flask and React.

-### 🔹 Portfolio Website
-A personal website showcasing projects, experience, and skills.
+- **Portfolio Website:** A personal website showcasing projects, experience, and skills.

 ---